Sonu-GIT-byte/CODSOFT_/README.md

-##💻 CODSOFT Web Development Internship Projects
+#💻CODSOFT Web Development Internship Projects

 Welcome to my GitHub repository for the CODSOFT Web Development Internship (25th August 2025 – 25th september 2025).
 This repository includes all the web development projects I completed during the internship, aimed at strengthening my frontend development skills and showcasing my creativity in UI/UX.

 🗂️ Projects Included